Eumaios1212/asgardex-proxychains-tor/proxychain_tor.md

 sudo systemctl enable tor
 ```

-Give it a minute to make sure everything’s copacetic, and then check Tor’s status:
+Restart the terminal with `reset`, and then check Tor’s status:

 **Step 8:**